 Also, the UK stock market tends to have a larger amount of certain types of companies such as banks, pharmaceutical firms and oil producers.
 By having a global portfolio, you can have exposure to other industries, whether tech companies like Facebook and Amazon or car manufacturers like Toyota.
 These industries are less represented in the British stock market and again, having different sorts of industries in your portfolio can help smooth your returns.

-Investing abroad used to be complicated by now Exchange Traded Funds (ETFs) mean that even smaller investors can obtain global investments both inexpensively and easily.
+Investing abroad used to be complicated but now Exchange Traded Funds (ETFs) mean that even smaller investors can obtain global investments both inexpensively and easily.

 Video: The Benefits of Diversification